GediminasMasaitis/moonfish/README.md

 However, note that moonfish comes with its own UCI TUIs, called “play” and “analyse”.
 You can use them with any UCI engine you’d like!

-To play against a UCI bot, use `./play` followed by a time control, then the command of whichever bot you want to play against.
-The color of your pieces will be decided randomly.
+To play against a UCI bot, use `./play` followed by the command of whichever bot you want to play against.
+The color of your pieces will be decided randomly by default.

 ~~~
 # (start a game against Stockfish)
-./play 1+0 stockfish
+./play stockfish

 # (start a game against Leela)
-./play 5+2 lc0
+./play lc0

 # (start a game against moonfish)
-./play 15+10 ./moonfish
+./play ./moonfish
 ~~~

-To analyse a game with an UCI bot, use `./analyse` followed by a FEN string (or `initial` for the starting position) in a single argument (use shell quotation marks if necessary) followed by the command of whichever bot you want to use for analysis.
+To analyse a game with an UCI bot, use `./analyse` followed by the command of whichever bot you want to use for analysis.
 (Though note that moonfish currently does not have analysis capabilities.)

 ~~~
 # (analyse a game using Stockfish)
-./analyse initial stockfish
+./analyse stockfish

 # (analyse a game using Leela)
-./analyse initial lc0
+./analyse lc0

 # (analyse a game using Leela, showing win/draw/loss evaluation)
-./analyse initial lc0 --show-wdl
+./analyse lc0 --show-wdl
 ~~~

 `ugi-uci` can be used to let a UGI GUI communicate with a UCI bot, and conversely, `uci-ugi` can be used to let a UCI GUI communicate with a UGI bot.